micro-manager/micro-manager.github.io/_pages/Oxxius_combiner.md

 Foreword: This Device Adapter relates to laser combiners and to BTC-AOM controllers.
 For stand-alone LaserBoxx sources, refer to the Device Adapter named [Oxxius](Oxxius).

+A major update was made in the 20231003 nightly build; config file may need to be updated.

 ## Installation